 Developers of affordable units for sale shall specify the type of affordability restriction to be applied.
 The developer shall choose to either: (1) participate in a shared equity purchase program, as described in Section 17.138.150, or (2) enter into an affordable housing agreement to ensure that affordability is maintained for the longest period allowed or required by State law but not less than 30 years.
-Affordable rental units shall be affordable for the longest period allowed or required by State spectrum allowed or required by State specified allowed specified allowed specified by State specified allowed specified by State specified allowed specified by State specified allowed specified a
+Affordable rental units shall be affordable for the longest period allowed or required by State specified allowed specified allowed or specified by State specified allowed specified allowed specified by State specified allowed specified by State specified allowed specified